Documentation

 weightedLoss data (c q) G = c * weightedLoss data q G

-T-Loss-linearity: the weighted loss is linear in the frequency vector.
-Direct algebraic fact; basis for T-Rescaling.
+The weighted loss is linear in the frequency vector.

 IsERMSolution data (c q) G IsERMSolution data q G

-T-Rescaling: ERM solutions are invariant under positive rescaling of the frequency vector.
-Relative frequencies matter; absolute scale doesn't.
+ERM solutions are invariant under positive rescaling of the frequency vector — only relative frequencies matter.

 Per-coordinate residual optimality #

-The loss separates across form coordinates: each column of G regresses one cue's support on the semantic dimensions, "optimal in the least-squares sense" ([HCB26] ch.
-6).
-So ERM is exactly columnwise unbeatability, and a coordinate that some functional decodes exactly is reproduced exactly.
+The loss separates across form coordinates — each column of G regresses one cue's support on the semantic dimensions, "optimal in the least-squares sense" ([HCB26] ch.
+6) — so ERM is exactly columnwise unbeatability.

 def Processing.Lexical.Discriminative.coordResidual {m n d : } (data : TrainingExperience m n d) (q : FrequencyVector m) (pred : Fin m) (j₀ : Fin n) :